neil314159/portfolio-project-4/README.md

 ## Local Deployment

 #### Forking the repo on GitHub
-1. Log into your GitHub account.
+1. Navigate to the Github page and log into your GitHub account.
 1. Navigate to the project page found [here](https://github.com/neil314159/portfolio-project-4).
-1. Click the 'Fork' icon on the upper right hand side of the screen.
+1. Click on the 'Fork' icon on the upper right hand side of the screen.
-1. This action copies the code into your own repo so you can examine and edit it in the development environment of your choice.
+1. This makes a copy of the code in your own repo so you can examine it or open it in an IDE.

-#### Cloning to Gitpod
-1. Install the Google Chrome Gitpod plugin found [here](https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki).
-1. Navigate to the project repository page [here](https://github.com/neil314159/portfolio-project-3).
-1. Click the green GitPod button on the top right of the screen.
-1. This will open the project in a virtual GitPod workspace.
-1. Install the required libraries by executing the command 'pip3 install -r requirements.txt' in your GitPod terminal.

 #### Download a zip file of the source code
 1. Click this [link](https://github.com/neil314159/portfolio-project-4) to the project home page.
 1. Click the 'Code' button on the right hand side.
-1. Select "Download Zip'
+1. Select "Download Zip' option from the menu.
-1. Decompress the files on your own machine.
+1. Unzip the files on your own machine.
-1. Open them in your local IDE such as VSCode.
+1. Open them in the development environment of your choice.

 # Credits